 Any Deferred or Supplementary examinations for this course will be held during the next examination period.

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

 (i) The due date for a CMA is the date by which the student must complete the CMA electronically via UConnect.
 Please note: all CMAs are due by 5pm (USQ time) on the due date.
 The CMAs will be available from one week before the due date.

-(ii) There will be NO extensions granted for the CMAs as they are available for one full week and students are required to manage their commitments accordingly.
+(ii) There will be NO extensions granted for the CMAs as they are available from one full week before the due date and students are required to manage their commitments accordingly.
 Computer systems failure will not be valid grounds for applications for extension of assignment due dates.